 Vary the sugar to taste

-• Vary the sugar in the filling if desired: This peach galette is perfect with ripe peaches and 6 tablespoons sugar.
+This peach galette is perfect with ripe peaches and 6 tablespoons sugar.
 But if your peaches might be on the edge, use ½ cup sugar.

 Peach Galette

-Tips on working with galette dough
+Tips for galette dough

 The other important part of this peach galette?
 The galette dough!
 Overall, this dough is very easy to work with: and you don’t need to shape it like you would for a pie.
 Here are a few notes to keep in mind when working with this dough: